 When you choose an on-device solution, you take on more responsibility for its upkeep.
 If a bug appears or a new security threat emerges, you cannot simply wait for a cloud provider to push a silent update.
 This is where support and maintenance plans become critical.
 These plans, which are almost always an additional recurring cost, provide you with access to technical support, software updates, and new model versions.
 Without a solid support plan, you risk leaving your system exposed to security vulnerabilities or facing prolonged downtime if something goes wrong.
 Factoring in this ongoing expense is crucial for maintaining a secure and reliable system.

-How Do Specific Features Affect API Pricing?
+How Do Features Like Liveness Detection Affect API Pricing?

 When you’re shopping for an on-device facial recognition API, you’ll quickly notice that pricing isn’t one-size-fits-all.
 The cost often scales directly with the sophistication of the features you need.
 A simple API that just confirms a face is present in a photo will be far more affordable than a complex system designed for high-security authentication.
 The difference comes down to the underlying technology and the computational power required to run it.